0xCopy/RelaxFactory/README.md

 language but without a java resource cost associated with application containers.
 This is accomplished by carefully proceeding in whatever way avoids object allocation and object reference longevity.
-The C10k Reactor pattern implantation imposes no overhead on inbound sockets and in fact, knows nothing about the sockets outside of the spartan protocol dispatch routines.
+The C10k Reactor pattern implementation imposes no overhead on inbound sockets and in fact, knows nothing about the sockets outside of the spartan protocol dispatch routines.